Stevens-Mark/StevensMark_P14_04022022-/README.md

 -	When converting a jQuery plugin to a React component, keep in mind to convert only the code that deals with the actual functionality of the plugin's user interface.
 For example, if you convert a jQuery plugin for a modal window, focus on creating a React component that works as a modal window, and nothing else.
 -	Document the converted React component with a general description of what the component does and comments explaining what each accessory is for and how it is used.

+## Here is a summary of the main tasks:
+- Convert the entire HRNet project to React.
+- Convert one of the four current jQuery plugins to React.
+Replace the 3 remaining jQuery plugins with React components.
+- Perform Lighthouse performance tests comparing the old and new application.

 ## Skills
 - [x] Redesign an application to reduce technical debt
 - [x] Analyze the performance of a web application